hmc-cs111-fall2015/project/documents/final.md

     semantics of your host language differ from the semantics of your DSL?

-## Language implementation

-The API is an internal language to Scala.
-I will implement the DSL as an internal DSL because I think an internal DSL is sufficient to make queries.
-This decision may change once the implmentation starts...
-I chose to implment this in Scala because that is the language I am most familiar with.
-Also, it makes it easier to tie the IR with the front-end if they are in the same language.
-So this is a choice for the implmentor more-so than the user.
-In addition, the syntactic sugars that Scala allows are also more flexible than the other GP languages that I am familiar with.
+I chose to implment SimpleEMS in Scala because this is not a language I am very familiar with, and I wanted to learn how to use the langauge in depth.
+SimpleEMS is an external DSL.
+I chose to implement an external DSL because the built in syntax for Scala is not well suited for describing queries.
+In addition, I have never written an external DSL, and this was another way to explore how implementation would work.
 I have not made significant syntax decisions, most of my decisison have been made towards the API so far.
 The system will consist of an IR, what's implmented so far, a front-end "console query style language" that will be interpreted to the IR data model and then a db back-end that will capture persistent data objects.
 (Since EMS should have persistent data)